Business Ownership 101

 1. The most impactful industry, trade, association…

-2. What are your specific demographics, or what is your perfect avatar?
+2. What are your specific customer demographics that define the perfect customer avatar?

-1. Age, gender, race, job department, title, industry, education, trade
+1. Age, gender, race, job department, title, industry, education, trade, skillsets

 2. Geographics can fit perfectly here too